MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdicreatedevregkeya.md

 ### -param InfHandle [in, optional]

-The handle to an open INF file that contains an <a href="https://msdn.microsoft.com/library/Ff547344(v=VS.85).aspx">INF DDInstall section</a> to be executed for the newly created key.
+The handle to an open INF file that contains an <a href="devinst.inf_ddinstall_section">INF DDInstall section</a> to be executed for the newly created key.
 This parameter is optional and can be <b>NULL</b>.
 If this parameter is specified, <i>InfSectionName</i> must be specified as well.

 ### -param InfSectionName [in, optional]